How to Winter Sow Larkspur Seeds for a Stunning Cottage Garden

 recycle milk jugs and rotisserie chicken containers for winter sowing seeds outdoors

-Winter Sowing Larkspur Flower: My Tried-and-True Method
+Winter Sowing Larkspur Flowers: My Tried-and-True Method

 Here’s how I winter sow larkspur, based on my own experience and backed by .edu research: